markomanninen/hyml/doc/minimal.rst

 code in the first place.
 So if you want to evaluate Hy code inside it, you need to do it inside unquote.

-But let us start from the simple example first.

 Simple example
 ~~~~~~~~~~~~~~